nomaanhusain/thymio-project/two_router_data/two_router_inter_rob_comms.md

 ## Setup

-To illustrate the process, let’s consider a setup with 20 robots.
-Since a single Wi-Fi network can reliably handle around 10-12 devices, we’ll use two routers to distribute the load — 10 robots connected to each router.
+To illustrate the process, let’s consider a scenario with 20 robots.
+Since a single Wi-Fi network can reliably handle around 10-12 devices, we’ll need use two routers to distribute the load — 10 robots connected to each router.

 In this guide, I’ll walk you through a simplified example with two robots, one connected to **Router 1** and the other to **Router 2**.
 You’ll learn how to configure the network, verify connectivity, and enable ROS 2 communication between them.

-Once you understand this two-device setup, you can scale it up easily — the same configuration steps apply to larger systems (e.g., 10 robots per router or more).
+Once you understand this two-device setup, you can scale it up easily — the same configuration steps apply to larger systems (e.g., 10 robots per router).

 ### Router and PC Setup
 Start by configuring both routers that will form the backbone of your network setup.
 Each router will manage a separate subnet to ensure stable communication when scaling to many robots.